 Heat pumps of the future will also shift toward using more sustainable refrigerant products to comply with potential regulation regarding global warming, ACHR reports.
 For many consumers, that means heat pumps may be the answer to both reduce their energy bills and do their part in fighting against climate change.

 When you start shopping, make sure you look for the Energy Star label on your heat pump to ensure you are getting a model at the very cutting edge of efficiency.
-If you are interested in heat pump technology and considering installing one in your house, contact the experts at local One Hour Heating & Air Conditioning® today for professional advice about whether the devices are right for you.
+If you are interested in heat pump technology and considering installing one in your house, contact the experts at local One Hour Air Conditioning & Heating North NJ today for professional advice about whether the devices are right for you.